jayaemekar/systemdesign/docs/DesigningURLShorteningService.md

 - **deleteURL(api_dev_key, url_key)** Where “url_key” is a string representing the shortened URL to be retrieved.
 A successful deletion returns ‘URL Removed’.

-**How do we detect and prevent abuse?** A malicious user can put us out of business by consuming all URL keys in the current design.
-To prevent abuse, we can limit users via their api_dev_key.
-Each api_dev_key can be limited to a certain number of URL creations and redirections per some time period (which may be set to a different duration per developer key).
+**How do we detect and prevent abuse?**

+- By consuming all URL keys in the existing design, a hostile person can put us out of business.
+We can restrict users based on their api_dev_key to prevent abuse.
+- A specific amount of URL creations and redirections each time period can be configured for each api_dev_key (which may be set to a different duration per developer key).

-## Database Design
+### Database Design

-💡 Defining the DB schema in the early stages of the interview would help to understand the data flow among various components and later would guide towards data partitioning.
+💡 **Defining the database schema early in the interview will aid in understanding the data flow between various components and will eventually lead to data segmentation.**

-A few observations about the nature of the data we will store:
+A few points to consider regarding the data we'll be storing:

-1. We need to store billions of records.
+1. We'll need billions of records to store.
-2. Each object we store is small (less than 1K).
+2. Each item we keep is little (less than 1K).
-3. There are no relationships between records—other than storing which user created a URL.
+3. Except for storing which user created a URL, there are no linkages between records.
-4. Our service is read-heavy.
+4. Our service requires a lot of reading.

 **Database Schema:**
-We would need two tables: one for storing information about the URL mappings, and one for the user’s data who created the short link.
+We'd need two tables: one to store information about URL mappings, and another to store data about the user who created the short link.

 <p align="center">
   <kbd>